Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 How to Choose the Right Supplement

-• Look for the NASC quality seal.
-The National Animal Supplement Council certifies products that meet manufacturing and labeling standards.
+- Look for the NASC quality seal.
+The National Animal Supplement Council polices manufacturing standards.
+It's a solid baseline for safety.

-• Check for clinical backing.
-Products with published research (like Cosequin and FortiFlora) carry more credibility.
+- Check for clinical backing.
+When I worked at the clinic, I prioritized products with published research (like Cosequin and FortiFlora).

-• Give it time.
-Most supplements need 4 to 8 weeks of consistent use before you see results.
+- Give it time.
+Supplements aren't fast-acting drugs.
+You usually need 4 to 8 weeks of consistent use before judging the results.

 The Bottom Line